SIZMW/simpledb-buffer-manager/readme.md

 * SimpleDB.java
 * Startup.java

+SQL Queries Created:
+* test.sql

 Usage (Eclipse Project):
 * Extract the zip file to get the project folder.
 * Import this project folder into Eclipse.

-To start the server, run the class simpleDB.server.Startup class with a run configuration, giving these arguments:
+To start the server, run the class `simpleDB.server.Startup` class with a run configuration, giving these arguments:
 * To run clock replacement policy:
 ```
 cs4432db -clock